jessegmeyerlab/2022-multi-omics-review/manuscript.md

 4.4 Integrated Strategy for Mass Spectrometry-Based Multiomics

 Mass spectrometry (MS) serves as the centerpiece technology for proteome and metabolome analysis.
 To gain a better understanding of the multifaceted networks of myriad actions in complex organisms, integration of different multiomic layers is increasingly explored such as joint methods of different omics.

+"Multiomics Method Enabled by Sequential Metabolomics and Proteomics for Human Pluripotent Stem-Cell-Derived Cardiomyocytes"  [@doi:]